-A producer with NBC's "Today" show advised Wake Forest officials that it will air a segment Thursday morning concerning sexual assault on college campuses.
+A producer with NBCs Today Show has advised Wake Forest officials that it will air a segment Thursday morning concerning sexual assault on college campuses.

-According to Wake Forest president Nathan Hatch, who disclosed the details Tuesday in an email to the university community, the "Today" segment will include an interview with a former Wake Forest student discussing an incident that occurred "several" years ago.
+According to Wake Forest president Nathan Hatch, who disclosed the details Tuesday in an email to the Wake Forest community, the Today Show segment will include an interview with a former Wake Forest student discussing an incident that occurred several years ago.

-Miami police reported that they interviewed the woman in May 2009 when they were informed of the incident.
+Miami police reported that they interviewed the woman in May, about two months after the alleged incident.
 According to the incident report, the woman told Miami police that a Wake player requested that she perform a sex act on him in the bathroom of a hotel room; she said she did so, according to the report, because she was afraid not to.

 The player told police that he did not force the woman to perform the sex act, according to the Miami police report.